 October 20, 2020

 Hmmm, yesterday while I was talking about censorship the FBLive feed to my radio show stopped working.
 Maybe it's because I was talking about Antifa and QAnon.
 If that's what it was, Mark Zuckerberg (the machine) should have listened to the entire show, instead of cutting off the live feed after 30 minutes.
 He (it) might have learned something that didn't fit the "profile."

 I managed to conjure up Tobias Beckwith’s appearance in Salt Lake City this past week through the Spirit of Radio.
 It was a pretty simple trick.
 (1. invite, 2. provide call-in number, 3. answer phone, 4. listen.)

-Tobias is an author, consultant, teacher, manager and faculty member at the McBride Magic and Mystery School.
+Tobias is an author, consultant, teacher, manager and faculty member at McBride's Magic and Mystery School.
 We spoke about his book, The Wizard’s Way, which examines commonalities among transformational people and tools for incorporating those characteristics into your own life.

 This show is sort of hard to described.
 We shuffled through a bunch of topics, including the secrets of magic, mirroring, radical responsibility, autosuggestion and re-programming your memory through magic.

 (Re-programming someone’s memory to trigger a different emotional response?
 C’mon Tobias, are we really supposed to believe that’s possible?)

 Oh, I almost forgot.
 We also spoke about techniques to improve your memory and how to overcome limiting beliefs.

 Local politician Julie Jackson knocked on my door a couple of weeks ago and asked whether I'd place a sign in my front yard supporting her campaign for a position on the Granite School Board.
 I chatted with her for a few minutes, told her I'd do a little more research, invited her on my podcast and took the sign inside before promising to commit.